103rd Engineer Battalion (United States)

-The 103rd Engineer Battalion is an engineer battalion of the United States Army, raised from the Pennsylvania Army National Guard.
-It is one of several current units with extensive Colonial era roots and campaign credit for the War of 1812.
+The 103rd Engineer Battalion was an engineer battalion of the United States Army, raised from the Pennsylvania Army National Guard.
+It was one of several 21st century units with extensive Colonial era roots and campaign credit for the War of 1812.

-The 103rd Engineer Battalion traces its origins to the Associators, constituted on 21 November 1747, at Philadelphia by Benjamin Franklin.
+The 103rd Engineer Battalion traced its origins to the Associators, constituted on 21 November 1747, at Philadelphia by Benjamin Franklin.
 The original Associators included several companies of artillery, which were combined on 29 December 1747, to form the Train of Artillery of Philadelphia.
 It is from these artillery companies that the 103rd Engineer Battalion is derived.
 During the French and Indian War, these companies served at Forts Pitt and Erie.

 In 1775 when the Associated Regiment of Foot of Philadelphia was reorganized as the Associators of the City and Liberties of Philadelphia, it included one battalion of artillery.
 On 1 May 1775, this artillery battalion underwent further reorganization to form the Philadelphia Artillery Battalion under the command of Colonel Samuel Mifflin.

 Its Revolutionary War Campaigns include the Trenton, Princeton, Brandywine, Germantown, and New Jersey 1777.

 The Philadelphia Artillery Battalion was ordered into Continental Service on 2 July 1776, at Philadelphia, and mustered out in January 1777 at Morristown, New Jersey.
 During this period, the unit served in New York, Pennsylvania and New Jersey, and participated in the Trenton and Princeton campaigns.